kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 - [x] 03/20/2019 [Issue Opened](https://github.com/kubernetes-sigs/cluster-api/issues/833) proposing the externalization of embeded provider objects as CRDs
 - [x] 06/19/2009 [Discussed](https://github.com/kubernetes-sigs/cluster-api/issues/833#issuecomment-501380522) the inclusion in the scope of v1alpha2.
 - [x] 07/09/2019 initial version of the proposal created
-- [ ] Presentation of proposal to the community
+- [X] 07/11/2019 Presentation of proposal to the community
 - [ ] Feedback

 ## Drawbacks [optional]